 Have you ever wondered how to go about learning how to love yourself?
 Some people never give it a second thought, while others spend their whole lives trying to master this coveted skill.
-Mastering themselves in their own mind and in their own lives is the goal.
+Mastering ourselves in our own mind and in our own lives is the ultimate goal!

-Someone, who is now very close to me, is the one who showed me that I was worth receiving love.
+My partner,who is now very close to me, is the one who showed me that I was worth receiving love.
 I never before thought I mattered enough.
 That was a thought that was deep down inside, that you don’t see when just looking at yourself from the outside.
 You got to look and dig deeper.
-It was through them showing me I mattered, that made me want to look and dig deeper, thus beginning my journey.
-It was then I saw that I’d never really loved myself at all.
+It was through them, showing me that I mattered, that made me want to look and dig deeper, thus beginning my journey.
+It was then that I saw that I’d never really loved myself at all.

 On the outside, throughout my life, I thought I was loveable because I’m kind, empathetic, compassionate and thoughtful to others.
 So that’s why “it had to be my fault if someone didn’t love me, right”?